gw4e/frontend-blockchain/README.md

 - Click Explore in the navigation bar
 - Select the node "http://localhost:3001"
 - Select the email of the user 1
-- You can see all transactions belonging to this user
+- You can see all transactions related to this user

 <p align="left" width="100%">
     <img width="80%" src="https://github.com/gw4e/frontend-blockchain/blob/main/doc/explore_step_2.png?raw=true">